Creating A Simple Macro In Excel (Step-By-Step)

 How to make a simple macro

-Creating a simple macro in Excel is not a daunting task.
+Creating a simple macro in Excel is easier than you think.

 What is a Macro?